 - Flaxseed oil/Omega-3 supplements have been shown to be beneficial.

 This is the mainstay of treatment.
-Tear replacement drops need to be taken regularly and can improve eye comfort and prevent further damage from prolonged drying of the surface of the eye.
+Tear replacement drops need to be taken regularly especially when reading and working on the computer and can improve eye comfort and prevent further damage from prolonged drying of the surface of the eye.

 Artificial tears medications come in a number of forms

 - Eye-drops - There are numerous brands with different types suiting different individuals.
-The two main types are hypromellose (hypromellose 0.3%, Tears Naturelle) and polyvinyl alcohol (Liquifilm, Snotears).
+The two main types are hypromellose (Hypromellose 0.3%, Tears Naturelle) and polyvinyl alcohol (Liquifilm, Snotears).
 Most are available over the counter without prescription and are usually cheaper than the current prescription charge.
-Preservative fee drops are available in single dose units for those who become sensitive to preservatives and are also advisable in those using artificial tear drops more than four times a day.
+Preservative-free drops, such as Celluvisc 0.5% and 1.0%, are available in single dose units for those who become sensitive to preservatives and are also advisable in those using artificial tear drops more than four times a day.
 The main problem with artificial tear eye-drops is that they are only effective for limited period and require frequent usage.

 - Eye-gels - such as Viscotears, consist of carbomers and have the advantage that due to their chemical composition they last longer and have to be instilled less frequently.

 - Eye-ointments - These contain petrolatum oil (Lacrilube, Simple eye ointment) and can be useful in lubricating the eye overnight.
-As they are sticky their use drying the day is limited as they tend to blur vision.
+As they are sticky, their use during the day is limited as they tend to blur vision.

 - Other useful eye-drop medications in dry eye patients include: